staking-foundation/docs/docs/70-validator_migrations.md

 These Operators expect to improve their staking operations by using [Diva's DVT](dvt) and earning [additional Operator rewards](economics).

-The Foundation has accepted their commitments and has offered DIVA grants from their own endowment to incentivize them to fulfill their commitments with an acceptable performance for mainnet.
+The Foundation, following its mandate to distribute DIVA to network participants, has accepted their commitments and has offered DIVA grants from their own endowment to incentivize them to run fully collateralized nodes with verifiable performance for mainnet.

+- Current commitments have been incentivized with DIVA allocations from the Foundation's treasury.
-The Foundation believes this initiative might be to the interest of the entire Diva Staking community, and proposes to generalize it so all validators can participate.
+- The Foundation suggests extending this initiative to the entire Diva community with DAO funds so all validators can participate.

 ## Proposed initiative